YunoHost/doc/pages/02.administer/15.admin_guide/25.domains/domains.md

 !
 To limit resources costs and abuses, each instance may only have one of these domains setup at any given time, however you can add as many sub-domains of it as you wish.
 For example, if you choose `example.noho.st` you can later add the domains `video.example.noho.st` or `www.example.ynh.noho.st` or any other sub-domain you may need.
 In this case you need to select `I already have a domain name`.

-!!
-You have to keep a backup archive of the config file of your server if you want to be able to restore your server with this domain name without [asking help of YunoHost team to recover access on it](https://forum.yunohost.org/t/nohost-domain-recovery-suppression-de-domaine-en-nohost-me-noho-st-et-ynh-fr/442).

 [More information on this domains](/dns_nohost_me)

 [/ui-tab]